UWCHI/GROUP-1---CPE106L-4_E04/README.md

 # WELCOME!

-**GROUP 1 MEMBERS:**

-John Simon G. Dominguez
-Jersey Carlisle C. Estrella
-Nathaniel Joseph C. Reynoso
+I am Nathaniel Joseph C. Reynoso and this is my output for our GitHub collaborations.
-Mark Lester C. Uchi